flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 Flatcar Container Linux uses a containerised SDK; pre-built container images are available via [ghcr.io][ghcr-sdk].
 The SDK itself is containerised, but it requires version information and package build instructions to build an OS image.
-This information is contained in the scripts repository:
+Version information and build instructions for all packages (`ebuilds`) are contained in the scripts repository:

 ```
 scripts